hybridLambda/hybrid-coal/README.md

 ##INSTALLATION

 ### For developers
-To install hybrid-coal, first install the following packages and libraries
+To install _hybrid-coal_, first install the following packages and libraries

 on Debian/Ubuntu based systems:
 ```bash